Bugdynd History, Family Crest & Coats of Arms

 The history of the Bugdynd family name begins after the Norman Conquest of 1066.
 They lived in Huntingdon.
 The Bugdynd line was descended from the Norman French name Bogin, a local name in Calvados in Normandy.

 Early Origins of the Bugdynd family

 The surname Bugdynd was first found in Huntingdon where they held a family seat from very early times, and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 William de Buggenden, was listed in the Pipe Rolls of Lincolnshire in 1195; and Claricia de Buggeden was listed in the Sussex Rolls in 1219.

 Important Dates for the Bugdynd family

 This web page shows only a small excerpt of our Bugdynd research.
-Another 167 words (12 lines of text) are included under the topic Early Bugdynd History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Bugdynd History in all our PDF Extended History products and printed products wherever possible.

 Bugdynd Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Bugden, Bugdon, Budgen and others.

 Early Notables of the Bugdynd family (pre 1700)

 More information is included under the topic Early Bugdynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bugdynd family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Bugdynd or a variant listed above were: Tobias Bugden who settled in Maryland in 1734; John Bugdon settled in Virginia in 1738; as did his brother Samuel in the same year.